-Set includes a four-piece train including tender, gondola, and caboose.
-24 track pieces made up of straight and curve options.
+Set includes a 4-piece train including tender, gondola, and caboose.
+Twenty-four track pieces made up of straight and curved options.
 Authentic whistle and bell.
 Remote control operation.
 Features working headlight.

 Relatively small set.
 Batteries not included.

 A new model by a top name in train sets.
 Features an attractive holiday theme with lots of attention to detail.
 Components are well-made, and the track pieces are easy to put together.
 Looks great around the Christmas tree.

 Batteries don't last long.
 Some owners found the "train" sounds it makes to be annoying.

 A comprehensive kit with buildings, people, and all the needed items to recreate the train era.
 The 155-piece set is ready to run almost immediately.
 Great price point for those who don't want to spend a lot.

 A lot of pieces to keep track of and some users have trouble connecting the various train cars.

 Comes with 1,226 LEGO parts to make a tower, track, trains, crane, truck, and other vehicles.
 Includes LEGO people and a battery-powered remote that works with Bluetooth to control the train.
 For ages 6 to 12.